ninsuo/twigfiddle/README.md

 This is the project's repository, come here if you found a bug, if you want to request new features or if you want to contribute.

-If you need help to use twigfiddle, please read the twigfiddle's [help page](https://wigfiddle.com/about) or ask a question on the dedicated [mailing list](https://groups.google.com/forum/#!forum/twigfiddle).
+If you need help to use twigfiddle, please read the twigfiddle's [help page](https://twigfiddle.com/about) or ask a question on the dedicated [mailing list](https://groups.google.com/forum/#!forum/twigfiddle).

 # Some words about the project

 The project is made of 2 applications:

-- cli directory contains the fiddle runner, an application built using Symfony2 components to execute a fiddle.
+- cli directory contains the fiddle runner, an application built using Symfony components to execute a fiddle.

-- web directory contains the web application, built using the Symfony2 framework
+- web directory contains the web application, built using the Symfony framework

 About the other directories: